What are Business Intelligence tools and what are their benefits?

 What are the biggest benefits of the tools?

-√ Improve the overall performance of your organisation, departments and teams.
+√ Improve the overall performance of your organization, departments and teams.

 √ Make fact-based decisions without neglecting the intuition of experienced employees.

-√ Enhance the business processes in the organisation using the right visualisations.
+√ Enhance the business processes in the organization using the right visualizations.

 √ Easy monitoring and reporting of your genuine KPIs using role-based dashboards.

 Which Business Intelligence tools are available in the market?

 There are many BI tools in the market.
 The list of business intelligence tools gives you a complete overview of all the major tools that are available.
 To name a few: IBM Cognos, SAP Business Objects, QlikView, Microsoft BI, Oracle BI, etc.

 How can you easily select one of the tools for your organization?

 Step 1: Define the key bi tool selection criteria, both the user and IT requirements.